Game Cinematic and Video Production Services

 Timeline Architecture

-Timeline in Unity isn't just an animation tool—it's a full-featured time management system for any game object.
+Timeline in Unity is not just an animation tool but a full time management system for any game object.
 Each PlayableDirector manages a TimelineAsset containing tracks:

 Track Type Purpose